ONS-Innovation/survey-genie/README.md

 ## Objective

-Demonstrate to stakeholders how AI can enhance survey questions to improve response rates.
+Demonstrate a simple survey from config

 ## Setup Instructions